 The wife of a defendant in a Nevada federal criminal trial mails a letter to a witness offering her $1,000 to testify that the defendant is innocent.
 However, the witness never receives the letter because the wife accidentally put down the wrong address.
 If law enforcement ever sees that letter, she could still be arrested by the U.S. Marshals Service in Nevada for attempting to bribe a witness.

-Learn more about conspiracy in conspiracy in Nevada criminal law.
+Learn more about conspiracy in Nevada criminal law.

 Rewarding witness testimony

 There is a type of witness bribery in federal law where money is not offered to influence witness testimony.
 Rather, the money is offered as a reward or a "thank you" for witness testimony.
 Predictably, this form of witness bribery carries less harsh penalties because there is no intent to "fix" the witness's testimony.